 These are the challenging parts of parenting.
 The times when we want to be right and in charge, although the best thing we can do is step down off our platform of being the “boss” and allow our kids to express themselves, have a voice, and ultimately teach them how to handle frustration and anger.
-It takes effort and intention, to see when these opportunities arise.
-It takes patience and perseverance in watching the fruits of our labor grow.
+It takes effort and intention, to notice when these opportunities arise.
+It takes patience and perseverance in watching the fruits of our hard work grow.
 If we really think about our ‘end game’ having our children learn how to navigate their decisions and emotions and take responsibility for both, then we must allow the course of our parenting to take a turn toward empowerment and independence.
 It’s hard when the moment is heated and we find ourselves angry and simply want to shut down the interaction.
 It happens to the best of us.

-I am working on the following two ways I can help my children grow in expressing themselves when they are angry.
+I am working on the following two ways I can help my children grow in expressing themselves and controlling their behavior when they are angry.
 It takes a deep breath and a steady hand of authority, as I stop myself from slamming on the breaks and sending those marching orders in the heat of the moment.
 I’m finding these two things simply must take place for my children to understand and communicate their anger properly.

 1. Allow your child to have a voice.